COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

 ##### **Choice 6: Social sign-in:**
 We decided to go with only social sign-in because we felt that the vast majority of users prefer social sign-in, and exclusive social sign-in significantly boosts security

+#### **Choice 7: Social sign-in page:**
+We decided to use a pop-up dialogue window as that seemed more user-friendly than redirecting to an entirely new page to log in.

+##### **Change 8: Reducing buttons:**
+In response to the change in the social sign-in option, the original design was reduced from five log-in options to only three, representing the three most popular options of Google, Facebook, and Microsoft.

 #### Frameworks

 ----